delvtech/agent0/lib/agent0/README.md

 Alternatively, you’re welcome to run bots on your own server, where you can skip directly to step 3.

-## Step 1: Install elf-simulations
+## Step 1: Install agent0

 1.1.
 **Optional**, if you want the ability to PR new bots into our repo:

-Make a fork of the delvtech/elf-simulations repo. ([repo link](https://github.com/delvtech/elf-simulations), [GitHub fork instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo?tool=webui&platform=mac)).
+Make a fork of the delvtech/agent0 repo. ([repo link](https://github.com/delvtech/agent0), [GitHub fork instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo?tool=webui&platform=mac)).

 1.2.
-Install elf-simulations packages by following the installation instructions found [on github](https://github.com/delvtech/elf-simulations/blob/main/INSTALL.md).
+Install agent0 packages by following the installation instructions found [on github](https://github.com/delvtech/agent0/blob/main/INSTALL.md).

     >**💡NOTE:**
     >